Majekdor/Majekdor/README.md

 ## Hey! 👋

 I'm Kevin.
-I'm a full time college student on the East Coast studying computer engineering with a minor in computer programming.
+I'm a full time college student on the East Coast studying computer engineering.
 In my free time I enjoy coding a number of different things.
 I've written a few Minecraft plugins and recently have been getting into JavaScript and HTML/CSS for website design.

 ## Languages